Poppycrow-Linux/poppyports/README.md

   -fresh, -new, -redownload
                         Redownload files even if they are already present and pass the integrity checks.
+  -rebuild
+                        Rebuilds even the packages that were previously compiled.
 ```

 ##  What is ports?